 - or my post on 10 Easy Soccer Tricks and Skills

 Both these pages come with an easy step-by-step guide to the drills, tricks, and skills.

 4. Know the Rules of the Game

-To really be a great soccer parent you need to know the rules of the game they are playing.
-This is going to go a long way to understanding, not only what is happening, but what your child’s role is in it all.
+To really be a great soccer parent, you need to know the rules of the game.
+This will go a long way to understanding not only what is happening but also what your child’s role is in it all.

 Take the time to read over these and become familiar with the rules and roles of players in soccer and I’m sure you’ll find you’ll not only appreciate and enjoy the game of soccer far more but also understand how to be the best soccer parent for your kid.

 When the game is over, your child has finished with the coach and their team, they come back to you.
 Although the coach will have given feedback to the team, you get to process the game with your child.